Paulie Gualtieri: Part II

-In "Remember When", Paulie and Tony leave for Miami to lie low while the FBI investigates the case of Tony's first murder victim, Willie Overall.
+In "Remember When", Paulie and Tony leave for Miami to maintain a low profile whilst the FBI investigates the case of Tony's first murder victim, Willie Overall.
 On the trip and in Miami, Paulie begins to reminisce about his and Tony's youth, bringing up several violent incidents from their mutual past; Tony briefly contemplates killing him out of a fear that Paulie will inadvertently implicate one or both of them in a crime, but ultimately relents.

-In "Walk Like a Man", Paulie's nephew, Little Paulie, is beaten by Chris and thrown out a second-story window.
+In "Walk Like a Man", Paulie's nephew, Little Paulie, is beaten by Christopher and thrown out a second-story window.
 A furious Paulie tears up Christopher's lawn with his car, leaving Christopher's wife shaken.

 Later in the episode, the two seem to have made up and drink together at the Bada Bing.
 However, Paulie makes off-color remarks about Christopher's daughter, which cause an inebriated Chris to storm out and later kill his AA friend J.T.
 Dolan.
-In "Kennedy and Heidi", Paulie is left surprisingly grief-stricken when Chris is killed, reflecting that their arguments over money and respect were trivial and that he should have been nicer to him in life.
+In "Kennedy and Heidi", Paulie is left surprisingly grief-stricken when Christopher is killed, reflecting that their arguments over money and respect were trivial and that he should have been nicer to him in life.

 Paulie is later "upstaged" when his aunt/adopted mother Nucci dies and her wake is under-attended because his friends are at Christopher's wake instead.
 In the final episode "Made in America", Tony asks Paulie to take over the old Aprile crew.
 At first, Paulie is hesitant because all the bad luck that had befallen that crew's previous capos, but changes his mind after clever persuasion from Tony.
 With an ongoing war between the New Jersey and New York crime families, Tony and Paulie attend a sit-down with the New York crew, who agree to a truce to end their war.
-Paulie is last seen on his own outside Satriale's, as the resident cat is nearby.
+Paulie is last seen on his own outside Satriale's, as the resident cat is nearby, both sunbathing.